 Vienna is the alpha dog of Christmas markets, and why settle for one Christmas market when you can have a whole bunch of them, all in Baroque settings?
 Krippenmarkt was first staged in front of the old City Hall, in Rathausplatz, and it’s still a good place to start.

-There are more than 20 events across Vienna to choose from with hundreds of stalls and everything to equal magical, from Christmas decorations, traditional handicrafts, international choirs, carousels, glühwein, hot chestnuts, reindeer trains, children’s workshops and a huge ice rink where you can try curling if it grabs you.
+There are more than 20 events across Vienna to choose from, with hundreds of stalls and everything to equal magical, from Christmas decorations, traditional handicrafts, international choirs, carousels, hot mulled wine (glühwein), hot chestnuts, reindeer trains, children’s workshops and a huge ice rink where you can try curling if it grabs you.
 Maybe it will after a few glühweins!

-The Advent Pleasure Market at The Opera House focuses on local regional delicacies including gingerbread, cheeses, meats, hot punch and wine.
+The Advent Pleasure Market at The Opera House focuses on local regional delicacies including gingerbread, cheeses, meats, hot punch, and wine.
 And it’s next to the Opera House.
-When in Vienna… Happy times ahead.
+When in Vienna… Happy times are ahead.

 The medieval city of Tallinn is one of the oldest, best-preserved cities in Northern Europe, located 50 miles south of Helsinki, Finland.
 There will most likely be snow.
 In fact, be very afraid if there isn’t.

-Try the local Vana Tallinn rum-based liqueur flavored with citrus oil, vanilla, cinnamon and spices.
-It’s over 80 proof so it’s perfect to warm you up we think.
+Try the local Vana Tallinn rum-based liqueur flavored with citrus oil, vanilla, cinnamon, and spices.
+It’s over eighty-proof so it’s perfect to warm you up we think.

 Strasbourg has one of Europe’s oldest Christmas markets.
 Set in eastern France, close to the German border, the market has been happening since 1570.
 The city claims to be the capital of Christmas markets.
 (We couldn’t independently verify that claim and we stopped trying after half an hour, when we realized, who cares?
 Christmas markets don’t need a capital!)